awsdocs/aws-transit-gateway-guide/doc_source/tgw-peering.md

 We recommend using unique ASNs for the peered transit gateways to take advantage of future route propagation capabilities\.

-Transit gateway cross\-region peering does not support resolving public IPv4 DNS host names to private IPv4 addresses across VPCs on either side of the transit gateway peering attachment\.
+Transit gateway cross\-Region peering does not support resolving public or private IPv4 DNS host names to private IPv4 addresses across VPCs on either side of the transit gateway peering attachment\.

 Transit gateway peering uses the same network infrastructure as VPC peering and is therefore encrypted\.
 For more information about VPC encryption, [Encryption in transit ](https://docs.aws.amazon.com/vpc/latest/userguide/data-protection.html#encryption-transit) in the *Amazon VPC User Guide\.*